This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 After a certain period, it will break down and mix with the soil.
 An added advantage to mulch is that it will the soil more fertile than before due to its composition.
 Mulch also gives your garden an oh do very pretty aesthetic.

 The answer to all your weed-related issues may just be sitting on top of your table.
 Salt does the work by rendering the soil inhabitable to growth.
 Pour a pinch of salt at the root of the offender and leave the rest.
-If you’re using salt on the footpaths, sprinkle the amount required and let the rains soak the salt into the soil between.
+If you’re using salt on the footpaths, sprinkle the amount required and let the rains soak the salt into the soil.

 8. Weed Torch